 This scoring system focuses on three key measurements: main beams, tine length, and inside spread.
 Main beams are one of the fundamental elements in determining a deer’s score.

 They refer to the central shafts or stalks that extend from the bases to the tips of each antler.
 Measurements are taken along the top curve of these beams, commencing from their bases to their tips.
+It is also crucial to take four circumference measurements at the smallest points between various tines and the burr.

 Explanation of typical and non-typical categories for antler scoring

 Antlers can be classified into two categories for scoring purposes: typical and non-typical.
 Typical antlers have symmetrical racks that conform to a standard pattern, with matching points on each side of a mirror-image-like structure.
+A normal point arises symmetrically from the main beam and meets specific measurement criteria.

 Non-typical antlers deviate from this symmetrical pattern due to abnormal growth factors, resulting in extra points, unusual configurations, or distinctive characteristics.
 Non-typical antlers are generally assessed separately from typical antlers.